magnussolution/magnusbilling7/wiki/en/modules/callOnLine/callOnLine.rst

 Description
 -----------

-| We did not write the description to this field.
+| Data from the sip show channel command.